U.S. authorities probe U.S.-China commission email hack

 Retired Brigadier Rumel Dahiya, Deputy Director General at India's Defence Ministry-funded Institute for Defence Studies and Analyses, also said the document appeared to be a forgery.

-"On the face of it, it doesn't look like a genuine letter at all," Dahiya, who served as a defence attache to Turkey, Syria and Lebanon, told Reuters.
+"On the face of it, it doesn't look like a genuine letter at all," Dahiya, who served as a defense attache to Turkey, Syria and Lebanon, told Reuters.

 "The subject that is there inside is not dealt with by the officer who is mentioned.
-I know that because I dealt with that office when I was a defence attache.
-This office deals only with defence attaches and foreign ministry cooperation."
+I know that because I dealt with that office when I was a defense attache.
+This office deals only with defense attaches and foreign ministry cooperation."

 Dahiya said the letterhead and signature had been cut and pasted from another letter.
 He said he did not know whether the contents were genuine.